What is the AMCAS? [2023 Medical School Application Guide]

 • Whether it was one of your most meaningful experience (Yes/No)

-The Experience Description box is the kicker here.
+The Experience Description box is crucial.
 Admissions committees are not simply looking for what you did.
 They want to know the depth of your responsibilities and what you accomplished.
-They want to know the impact you made within the organization, and more importantly the impact the experience made on you.

-You have just 700 characters to wrap that up in a nice little package!
+You have just 700 characters to wrap that up in a nice package.

 • Committee Letter: A letter authored by a prehealth committee or prehealth advisor intended to represent your institution’s evaluation of you.
 A Committee Letter may or may not include additional letters written in support of your application.
 The Committee Letter is sometimes called a Composite Letter.